Queensland Government advice to students

 This means that if you want to stay or return to school you have the right to do so and the school must enrol you and support you to do this.
 Schools have to provide appropriate arrangements to support pregnant and parenting students to complete their education through flexibility in classroom and school management, curriculum design, and teaching and learning strategies, dress codes and temporary alterations in attendance.
 Schools should also maintain contact with pregnant and parenting young people, promote awareness of pathways and establish a network of support services for them.

-Burnside State High School STEMM – award-winning program that supports pregnant teenagers and young mothers through education, mothering advice and mentoring.
-As part of the program, participants can study subjects from USC’s Tertiary Preparation Pathway (TPP) to prepare for university.
+Burnside State High School STEMM – award-winning program that supports pregnant teenagers and young mothers through education, mothering, and mentoring.
+As part of the program, participants can study subjects from USC’s Tertiary Preparation Pathway Program (TPP) to prepare for university, Certificate 3 in Early Childhood Education and Care or choose to study Independently.
+It has onsite Adjunct Care and links to Queensland Health Maternity Services and it’s own GP.
+Contact Jacqui Deane or Janelle Logan on 54597376 or 0447202061 for further information.
 See here a news item on impressive STEMM graduates.

-Southside Family Centre and Creche provides free child care and support (transport, free meals, nappies, etc.) to young mothers attending high school.
-Email Kylie.email@example.com or phone 0430 203 524.
+Southside Family Centre and Creche provides on-site early education, child care and family support services to students attending school at Carinity Education – Southside in Sunnybank, Brisbane.
+Email Judith.Nicolay@carinity.org.au or phone (07) 3344 1056.

 Edmund Rice Education Australia – Albert Park Flexible Learning Centre Brisbane offering formal education in English, maths, performance, living skills, music and art to young people aged 14 to 25 and encourages young parents to enroll.